aabir13/aabir13/README.md

 ###

+- 💻 Software Engineer Intern @OpenText
-- 🔭 Currently in my 4th Year of B.Tech in Computer Science
+- 🔭 Computer Science Engineering from VIT Bhopal University
 - 🌱 Expanding my shell to learn more each day
-- 👯 Looking forward to become a Software Developer integrating Mathematics for higher efficiency and precision
+- 👯 Looking forward to integrating Applied Mathematics to Computer Science for highly efficient and meticulous systems.
-- 🥅 A keen worker and loves perfection
+- 🥅 A keen worker and loves perfection.
 - ⚡ "We don't want to tell our dreams.
 We want to show them!"

 ---